However you feel about it, the Internet is a remarkable thing.

 Missing the on-campus experience

-Being online so much recently has made me really miss physical experiences, even the mundane ones.
-If you had asked me last year whether I would ever miss squeezing onto a packed bus, I would have laughed.
+Being online so much has made me really miss physical experiences, even the mundane ones.
+If you had asked me in 2019 whether I would ever miss squeezing onto a packed bus, I would have laughed.

 This includes everything that comes with going to classes in person.
 Many small rituals we have in classrooms and libraries remind us it’s time to learn.
 Maybe it’s settling into your favourite seat in a lecture hall, grabbing a coffee with your study buddy before hunkering down at the library, or walking from the bus loop to class.